vanvuvuong/sys_admin/go/mistakes/MISTAKES.md

 <details>
 <summary> Not making slice copies correctly </summary>

-> The `copy` function will copy source slice to destination slice (minimum length of these 2)
+> The `copy` function will copy source slice to destination slice (with the length is the minimum length of these 2 slice)

 - ~~Instead of~~
   ```go